thiborose/detection_of_fillers/README.md

 ## Approach
 A neural network approach has been attempted.
 Using the corpus [CallHome](https://catalog.ldc.upenn.edu/LDC97S42), we performed a forced alignment task between transcriptions and audio files using [Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/).
 This alignment allowed us to automatically assign tag to each frame of the speech, choice being between _silence_, _speech_, and _filler_.
-Then we fed a sequence tagger Neural network with the sequences of mfccs extracted at each above-mentioned frame.
+Finally we fed a sequence tagger Neural network with the sequences of Mel-frequency cepstral coefficients extracted over the above-mentioned frames.